Author: Barbara Driscoll

 Let’s start with food.
 Pollinators need both nectar-providing plants and host plants.
 Nectar provides sustenance for our butterflies, bees, wasps, flies, and hummingbirds.

 All butterflies and moths require host plants for their caterpillars to feed on, so it is important to include host plants mixed in with your nectar plants.
 The butterfly most people know about is the Monarch which requires milkweed (Asclepias spp.) as a host plant for its caterpillars.
 The Monarch only lays eggs on milkweed, and its caterpillars only eat milkweed.
-Other host plants that are common to our area are Spicebush (Lindera benzoin,) which is the host plant for the Spicebush caterpillar (one of my favorites); Passion flower (Passiflora spp.), host for Fritillaries and hairstreaks; Golden Alexander (Zizia aurea), host for Black Swallowtails; Pipevine (Isotrema spp.), host for Pipevine Swallowtail; and PawPaw (Asmina trilobal), host for the Zebra Swallowtail.
+Other host plants that are common to our area are Spicebush (Lindera benzoin) for the Spicebush caterpillar; Passion flower (Passiflora spp.) for Fritillaries and hairstreaks; Golden Alexander (Zizia aurea) for Black Swallowtails; Pipevine (Isotrema spp.) for Pipevine Swallowtail; and PawPaw (Asmina trilobal) for the Zebra Swallowtail.
 These are the larger and more visible butterflies, but there are many others!

 Many of our butterflies and moths’ host plants are our trees including Oak species, Sassafras, Tulip-trees, Maples, Willows and more.
 Some of our best nectar plants are also trees such as Tulip-trees, Sourwood, Black Cherry, Serviceberry, and Dogwood.
 For more perennials, shrubs and trees please refer to: "Creating Your Pollinator Garden" for a list of nectar and host plants.